 Learn more about "web searching a domain" from Web Literacy for Student Fact-Checkers.

-Check a Twitter account.
-Some Twitter accounts claim to be something they are not.
-To check the validity of a Twitter account:
+Check an X (formerly Twitter) account.
+Some X accounts claim to be something they are not.
+To check the validity of an X account:

 Learn more from this post by Mike Caulfield.